rfeinberg3/eComDatascraper/README.md

 # eCom Item Data Scraper

 ## Overview
 This project is a data scraper for eBay, designed to collect item data for model training purposes.
-It uses eBay's Sandbox environment APIs to gather diverse and high-quality e-commerce data.
+It uses eBay's Sandbox environment APIs to gather diverse e-commerce data.

 ## Key Features
 - Utilizes eBay's Browse API for efficient data collection